cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 That's what the Rails guides were referring to so make sure that option is checked.

-With that option checked, add your webhook url (`https://actionmailbox:PASSWORD@example.com/rails/action_mailbox/postmark/inbound_emails`) to the field.
+With that option checked, add your webhook URL (`https://actionmailbox:PASSWORD@example.com/rails/action_mailbox/postmark/inbound_emails`) to the field.

 Now we're added new configs, it would be a good time to confirm they're working.

+**Testing The Webhook URL**

 After saving your Inbound webhook URL, you should see a button to check the URL confirming Postmark can correctly send requests to your sever.
 Clicking on the button should show a loading state and if everything goes well, you'll see: